 Space Physics Lab

 The Space Physics group in the Department of Astrophysical Sciences at Princeton University carries out a broad range of research spanning from the Sun and solar corona, through the solar wind and terrestrial and planetary magnetospheres, and encompassing the global heliosphere and its interaction with the local interstellar medium.
-Prof. David J. McComas is the Principle Investigator for numerous NASA Heliophysics missions and instruments, making Princeton the lead institution for these programs.
+Prof. David J. McComas is the principal investigator for numerous NASA Heliophysics missions and instruments, making Princeton the lead institution for these programs.

 The New Space Physics Lab at 171 Broadmead is being set up to develop instruments for IMAP and other future NASA missions.
 Space flight instruments will be mounted in the large chamber with various species of ions and neutral with energies from ~0.5 -30 keV produced in a source at the far end of the beamline.
 Below are a few photos documenting the progress on the development of our lab.

 15 October 2021: This week, we started the initial mechanical assembly of our first space instrument in the Space Physics Lab.
 Pictured on the clean bench is the engineering model of the Solar Wind and Pickup Ion (SWAPI) instrument.
 A few years from now, a nearly identical flight version of this instrument will fly onboard NASA’s Interstellar Mapping and Acceleration Probe (IMAP) mission (currently scheduled for launch in February 2025).
 The coming weeks will be an exciting time as we prepare this instrument and our ion beam facility for the first rounds of testing!
 Pictured from left to right are Postdoc Michael DeLuca, Instrument Technician Danny Everett, Mechanical Engineer Ted Roemer, and Laboratory Manager Brian Fennimore.